 941. The Heads of State and Government recalled with appreciation the establishment of the International Solar Alliance (ISA), a coalition of solar resource rich countries, and welcomed its First International Summit, held on 11 March 2018, in New Delhi, India.
 They noted that the transformation of the world's energy systems is being accelerated by advances in technology, rapid declines in the cost of renewable energy, deployment of least-cost decentralized solutions, policy support, new business models and sharing of best practices.
-In this regard, they recognized the Alliance as a tangible contribution to the ongoing collective efforts by the international community to achieve SDG7 by promoting the use of renewable energy for all.
-The Heads of State and Government also welcomed that the membership of the ISA has now been opened to all Member countries, which have not yet done so, to consider joining the ISA.
+In this regard, they recognized the Alliance as a tangible contribution to the ongoing collective efforts by the international community to achieve SDG7 by promoting the use of renewable energy towards Climate Action and to facilitate universal access to affordable and sustainable energy for all.
+The Heads of State and Government also welcomed that the membership of the ISA has now been opened to all Member countries of the United Nations and also encouraged Member states of NAM, and other countries, which have not yet done so, to consider joining the ISA.